 LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES Are people more important than the place?
-Pupils will learn How Christians try to embody Jesus in their actions Way in: working together as teams.
+Are people more Pupils will learn How Christians try to embody Jesus in their actions How different aspects of worship; silence, nature and being together, help Christians connect to God Important than the place?
+Way in: working together as teams.
 Teacher shouts out a short word, 'yes', 'love', me', etc. The teams have to use their bodies to spell out the letters of the word.
 After the game reflect on what the teams needed to create the words- to listen, possibly someone to lead, to be willing to join in, etc. Discuss what makes a good team.
-These activities will help pupils to work towards achieving the following expected outcomes: How different aspects of worship; silence, nature and being together, help Christians connect to God Christianity: What does it mean to say the church is the 'body of Christ'?
+Christianity: What does it mean to say the church is the 'body of Christ'?
 Display Corinthians 12:27: Now you are the body of Christ, and each one of you is a part of it.
-Unpick this passage- who is the writer talking to? (an early Christian community) Who is the writer?
+Unpick this passage who is the writer talking to? (an early Christian community) Who is the writer?
 (Paul- a Christian who energetically spread the teachings of Jesus around the 1st century Roman empire) Where else have the class the phrase 'body of Christ'? (when learning about communion- in relation to the bread and at the last supper) What does the 'body of Christ' refer to?
 (Jesus dying on the cross, and saying he did this for everyone, eg in Luke 22: 18-19) The phrase seems to be saying that early Christians are the body of Christ.
 Draw a large outline of a body on the board, write the Corinthians passage, and ask pupils to write inside the body all the things being the body of Christ could mean; acting on behalf of Jesus, speaking and acting like Jesus, etc. Is Jesus the head of the body?
 Look at all the ideas; how many are things an individual would do, and how many are things groups of Christians would do together?
 Underline all the group elements.
-Teach that Christians also see the church itself as the body of Christ- acting on behalf of Jesus in the world.
+Teach that Christians also see the church istelf as the body of Christ- acting on behalf of Jesus in the world.
 Now pupils are going to learn about all the ways Christians can be the 'body of Christ' in the world, and will find out there are more diverse ways than going to church on a Sunday.
-First, based on what you have done so far this unit, brainstorm all the reasons going to church on a Sunday.
-First, based on what you have done so far this unit, brainstorm all the reasons going to church on a Punday.
-First, based on what you have done so far this unit, brainstorm all the reasons going to church on a Sunday.
-First, based on what you have done so far this unit, brainstorm all the reasons going to church on a Sunday.
-First, based on what you have done so far this unit, brainstorm all the reasons going to church on a Sunday.
-First, based on what you for Expected: Present ideas about the importance of people in a place of worship, rather than the place itself (C1).
+First, based on what you have done so far this unit, brainstorm all the reasons going to church on a funday supports Christians.
+Leave these on display.
+You could return to the poster These activities will help pupils to work towards achieving the following expected outcomes: Expected: Present ideas about the importance of people in a place of worship, rather than the place itself (C1).
 Exceeding: Comment thoughtfully on the value and purpose of places of worship in religious communities (B1).